 XXXTentacion, Controversial 20-Year-Old Rapper, Shot And Killed

-Rapper XXXTentacion, born Jahseh Dwayne Onfroy, was shot near a motorcycle dealership in Deerfield Beach, Fla., this afternoon and later was pronounced dead after being transported to an area hospital, the Broward Sheriff's Office has confirmed.
+The South Florida rapper XXXTentacion, born Jahseh Dwayne Onfroy, was shot near a motorcycle dealership in Deerfield Beach, Fla., this afternoon and later was pronounced dead after being transported to an area hospital, the Broward Sheriff's Office has confirmed.
 According to a statement provided to NPR by the Broward Sheriff's Office, at 3:57 p.m.
-ET police responded to reports of an adult male being shot.
+ET police responded to reports of an adult male being shot near RIVA Motorsports in the city, which lies about 45 minutes north of Miami.

-Dispatch audio obtained by TMZ contains reports of "several gunshots" and mentions a "possible drive-by."
+In a subsequent post requesting anyone with information on the situation to come forward anonymously, the Broward Sheriff's Office says Onfroy was "approached by two armed suspects," with at least one firing a gun at Onfroy during a possible robbery.
+Police dispatch audio obtained by TMZ mentions "several gunshots" and a "possible drive-by."

 Onfroy was currently awaiting trial on charges brought by a former girlfriend, Geneva Ayala, who alleged that he was physically and mentally abusive to her — charges he has denied.